codewars/docs/content/docs/index.md

 ## TailwindCSS

 This starter uses [TailwindCSS](https://tailwindcss.com/) for layout and styling.
 You can easily configure it by editing the `tailwind.config.js` file.
-[PurgeCSS](https://purgecss.com/) is included as well to keep the bundle size as low as possible and the website fast and snappy!
+[PurgeCSS](https://purgecss.com/) is included as well to keep the bundle size as low as possible and the site fast and snappy!

 ### Changing Colors

 The most inportant colors are defined in the `src/layouts/Default.vue` file at the top of the `style` block via CSS variables.
-If you want to change the primary color to orange for example, you would simply touch that value there.
+To change the primary color to orange for example, you would simply touch that value there.

 ```css
 :root {